flutter/website/src/docs/cookbook/networking/web-sockets.md

 ## 2. Listen for messages from the server

-Now that we've established a connection, we can listen to messages from our server.
+Now that you've established a connection, you can listen to messages from the server.

-After we send a message to the test server, it will send the same message back.
+After you send a message to the test server, it sends the same message back.

-How do we listen for messages and display them?
-In this example, we'll use a [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html) Widget to listen for new messages and a [`Text`]({{site.api}}/flutter/widgets/Text-class.html)
+How to listen for messages and display them?
+In this example, you'll use a [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html) Widget to listen for new messages and a [`Text`]({{site.api}}/flutter/widgets/Text-class.html)